Code-Institute-Submissions/Cy-2-30-QuizGamePP3-/README.md

 * When the player press start, game intructions appears.
 * After, the user is requested to inputs their name and the name is verified with requirements of more than 3 letters and number combination.
 * The user will go throught this loop until they fully meet the requirements.
-* When the requirements has been been met, the would be a welcome message.
+* When the requirements has been been met, there would be a welcome message.
 * The first question would appear.
 * It is a total 20 questions with fun facts appearing before each question.
 * Fun facts are based on information about __Chrismas__.
 * When the user choose an option answer for the question, the answer would be verified.
-* The user is given 3 guesses thoughout the game to use, when they run out, there would be no more and the next question would automatically be appear without providing a second try.
+* The user is given 3 guesses thoughout the game to use, when they run out, there would be no more and the next question would automatically appear without a second try.
-* For every correct answer the user user would get 1 point each.
+* For every correct answer the user would get 1 point each.
 * At the end of 20 questions, the user name and score would be added on google sheets.
 * The final score would be displayed together with previous player and raked according to the score and time to complete the game.